Hoardings & Overhead Protection

 Where development works are being undertaken in commercial areas or in areas where there is close proximity to large numbers of people, public protection measures will need to be installed to protect people from the effects of the works being undertaken.

 A permit application form to erect a hoarding or overhead protective awning erected over street alignment.
-Application Form - Erect a Hoarding or Overhead Protective Awning(PDF, 350KB)
+Please review the application information requirements (detailed below) before applying.

 The permit application must be submitted by the person responsible for the construction site.